 “Sometimes I listen to strangers’ conversation and mentally give my opinion”

 Eavesdropping?
-No, it’s just socially investigating!
+No, just socially investigating!

 “By George we made it!”
 Emma shouted in victory.

 “I thought we were lost there for a moment, but here we are.
 And all in one piece!”
 Marc added dusting off his jacket.

 “Too bad we lost George.”
 Emma was feeling sorry for the poor guy.

 Marc looked at Emma and with a sad voice answered: “The needs of the many, outweigh the needs of the few.”